shamasun/SAA-C03/02. Tech Fundamentals/README.md

             - Phone number = the IP address
             - Team A = a Domain Name
             - Bill, John, Fred, Jane are Name Servers.
-            - The lists are zones or zone files
+            - The lists are zones or zone files.
 - Terms
     - DNS Zone
         - Hosts DNS records of a host name (say, mail.netflix.com for a mail server, www.netflix.com for website)